Intrinsic Timed Hausdorff Convergence and Its Implications: Introduction

 Sakovich and Sormani in \cite{SakSor-Notions} introduced several notions of distance between certain classes of Lorentzian manifolds.
 To do this, they gave a canonical method for converting smooth Lorentzian manifolds satisfying certain hypotheses—known as causally null compactifiable—into compact timed-metric-spaces.
 This conversion uses the cosmological time function of Anderson–Gallo- way–Howard \cite{AGH} together with the null distance of Sormani–Vega \cite{SV-null}.

 Other approaches to convergence for Lorentzian manifolds were developed by Minguzzi–Suhr \cite{Minguzzi-Suhr-24} and by Mondino–Sämann \cite{Mondino-Saemann-2025}.
 Minguzzi–Suhr established a compactness theorem for “Lorentzian metric spaces” (which are not metric spaces).
-In addition, Mondino–Sämann introduced the notion of Lorentzian Gromov–Hausdorff convergence using causal diamonds and time separation functions for “Lorentzian pre-length spaces” and proved a precompactness theorem.
+In addition, Mondino–Sämann introduced the notion of Lorentzian Gromov–Hausdorff convergence for “Lorentzian pre-length spaces”, using causal diamonds and time separation functions, and proved a precompactness theorem.

 In this short note, we prove several relationships between Sormani-Sakovich's distances in the general setting of timed-metric-spaces, c.f.
 Conjectures 6.1-6.5 in \cite{SakSor-Notions}.
 No knowledge of Lorentzian geometry is required, but applications to the convergence of Lorentzian manifolds are expected.
 We note that we do not use the compactness and embedding theorem for the intrinsic timed-Hausdorff distance of Che–Perales–Sormani \cite{ChePeSo}, although it could provide alternative proofs of some of the results.